Pandemic pushes Oregon’s public defender system to the brink - The Boston Globe

 “This is America’s dirty little secret: Thousands of people in courtrooms all across the country go to jail every single day without having talked to a lawyer,” said Jon Mosher, deputy director of the nonprofit Sixth Amendment Center.

-An American Bar Association report released in January found Oregon has 31% of the public defenders it needs.
-Every existing attorney would have to work more than 26 hours each week day to cover the caseload, the authors found.
+An American Bar Association report released in January found Oregon has 31 percent of the public defenders it needs.
+Every existing attorney would have to work more than 26 hours each weekday to cover the caseload, the authors found.

 “It’s horrifying.
 I don’t want to mince words about this.
-I am not going to make excuses for this,” said state Sen. Elizabeth Steiner Hayward, who co-chairs the state Legislature’s Ways and Means committee. ”That being said, we can’t manufacture attorneys out of thin air.”
+I am not going to make excuses for this,” said state Senator Elizabeth Steiner Hayward, Democrat, who co-chairs the state Legislature’s Ways and Means committee.
+“That being said, we can’t manufacture attorneys out of thin air.”

 For victims, the situation is devastating and it’s hurting the most vulnerable.